-MACROBIOLOGY

-Course: 324

-Credit: .5

-Grade: 9, 10, 11, 12

-Prerequisite: See description

-Fee: \$10.00

-MICROBIOLOGY

-Course: 315

-Credit: .5

-Grade: 10, 11, 12

-Prerequisite: None

-Fee: \$10.00

-This inquiry based course is designed for students who are interested in the study of living organisms and need to take science courses to meet graduation or college entrance requirements.
-Students will learn the major characteristics of organisms in each of the currently recognized Kingdoms by studying representatives of each of the Kingdoms.
-Students will observe, grow, and dissect various organisms.
+MACROBIOL Course: Credit: Grade: Prerequisite: Fee: OGY 324 .5 9, 10, 11, 12 See description \$10.00 This inquiry based course is designed for students who are interested in the study of living organisms and need to take science courses to meet graduation or college entrance requirements.
+Students learn the major characteristics of organisms in each of the currently recognized Kingdoms by studying representatives of each of the Kingdoms.
 The course also investigates natural systems and cycles - the ways living things are interconnected and interact with each other.
 This course is a hands on approach to science education that stresses inquiry.
-Methods of study will involve lab work, experimentation, lecture, projects, dissection, and discussion.

-We recommend that if you are considering Macrobiology as an incoming freshman, that you talk with your 8th grade science teacher and get their opinion on whether they feel you are ready for the rigors of Macrobiology.

-This inquiry based course is designed for students who are interested in the study of living organisms at the cellular level.
+NCAA We recommend that if you are considering Macrobiology as an incoming freshman, that you talk with your 8th grade science teacher and get their opinion on whether they feel you are ready for the rigors of Macrobiology.
+MICROBIOLC Course: Credit: Grade: Prerequisite: Fee: DGY 315 .5 10, 11, 12 None \$10.00 This inquiry based course is designed for students who are interested in the study of living organisms at the cellular level.
 It includes detailed study of complex topics and is essential for students considering a career in Biology related fields such as health care and medical science, environmental science, nutrition and food science, and others.
-Students will investigate the structure of cells and functions of cell organelles; along with DNA, genetics, and inheritance, and the evolution of life on Earth.
+Students investigate the structure of cells and functions of cell organelles; along with DNA, genetics, and inheritance.
 This course is a hands-on approach to science education that stresses inquiry.
-Methods of study will involve lab work, lecture, projects, and discussion.

-This course is a prerequisite for Biotechnology Explorations and recommended for Principles of Biomedical Science.

-HUMAN ANATOMY & PHYSIOLOGY

-Course: 326

-Credit: .5

-Grade: 10, 11, 12

-Prerequisite: None

-Fee: \$10.00

-This biology course is designed for students who are interested in learning about the structure and function of the human body.
-Through lab, lecture, projects, and discussion based activities students will study the various organ systems of their bodies.
+Methods of study will involve lab work, lecture, and discussion.
+NCAA This course is a prerequisite for Biotechnology Explorations and recommended for Principles of Biomedical Science.
+HUMAN ANAT PHYSIOLOGY Course: Credit: Grade: Prerequisite: Fee: This biology course is designed for students who are interested in learning about the structure and function of the human body.
+Through lab, lecture, projects, and discussion based activities students study the various organ systems of their bodies.
 They will learn the location and names of muscles, bones and organs.
-The physiology of organ systems will be studied to discover the proper functioning of each system, with an emphasis on making healthy lifestyle choices.
+The physiology of organ systems is studied to discover the proper functioning of each system, with an emphasis on making healthy lifestyle choices.
 Independent projects and vertebrate dissections are an integral part of the course.

-PRINCIPLES OF BIOMEDICAL

-SCIENCE (PLTW) f

-Course: 344 Ċ

-Credit: 1.0 S

-Grade: 10, 11, 12 C

-Prerequisite: C or better in last 0

-Fee: science class, or instructor consent.
-Microbiology recommended \$15.00 c i F S

-This course is part of the Project Lead The Way (PLTW) Biomedical Science program.
-It is a rigorous, fast-paced class where students explore concepts of biology and medicine as they take on roles of different biomedical professionals to solve real-world problems.
-Over the course of two trimesters, students are challenged in various scenarios including investigating a crime scene to solve a mystery, diagnosing and proposing treatment to patients in a family medical practice, tracking down and containing a medical outbreak at a local hospital, stabilizing a patient during an emergency and collaborating with others to design solutions to local and global medical problems.
-The activities introduce students to forensic science, genetics, human physiology, medicine, microbiology, and public health.
-This is an advanced course for students seriously interested in a career in healthcare.

-Some colleges award credit for this class based on scores on a national end of course exam.

-HUMAN BODY SYSTEMS (PLTW) Course: 329 Credit: 1.0 Grade: 10, 11, 12 Prerequisite: Earn a grade of C or better in their last science course or instructor consent.
-Fee: \$15.00

-E

-BIOTECHNOLOGY

-EXPLORATIONS

-Course: 328

-Credit: .5

-Grade: 10, 11, 12

-Prerequisite: Microbiology

-Fee: \$15.00

-action, and respiration.
-Exploring science in action, students build organs and tissues on a skeletal manikin, work through interesting real world cases and often play the role of bio-medical professionals to solve medical mysteries.
-This is an advanced course for students seriously interested in the medical field and/or the human body.
-Some colleges award credit for this class based on scores on a national end of course exam.

-Students examine the interactions of body systems as they explore the identity, communication, power, movement, protection, and homeostasis of the human body.
-Students will design experiments, investigate the structures and functions of the human body through a number of dissections, and use data collection software to monitor body functions such as muscle movement, reflex and voluntary

-In this exciting biology course students will discover the structure of the DNA molecule and current technology associated with DNA: in forensics, agriculture, medicine, and industry.
-Specific lab activities include genetic modification of bacteria to make them glow in UV light, DNA fingerprinting, amplification of students' DNA by PCR, testing of corn products to determine genetic modification, current understanding of cancer and its genetic origins, and investigation of stem cell research.
+BIOTECHNO EXPLORATI Course: In this exciting biology course students will discover the structure of the DNA molecule and current technology associated with DNA: in forensics, agriculture, medicine, and industry.
+Specific lab activities include genetic modification of bacteria to make them glow in UV light, DNA fingerprinting, and industry of technology and CPISPD.
+Ethics leave identify a fit to have a fit

+Specific lab activities include genetic modification of bacteria to make them glow in UV light, DNA fingerprinting, amplification of students' DNA by PCR and CRISPR.
 Ethical considerations of the use of biotechnology will be investigated.
 This is a lab-based course that also includes lecture, discussion, modeling, internet research, use of technology, and group projects.